Copperstate employees affected by irritant

-SNOWFLAKE – Copperstate Farms, the medical marijuana growth facility in Snowflake, was reported to have a chemical hazard issue involving three employees on Monday (September 2), according to a Facebook post at 9:52 a.m. by Tamie Cofin on the Neighbors Helping Neighbors in the White Mountains’ Facebook page.
-Taylor Snowflake Fire and Medical responded and was on the scene, according to Chief Willie Nelson, who advised that no one has been transported to the hospital.
+SNOWFLAKE – Copperstate Farms, the medical marijuana growth facility in Snowflake, was reported to have a chemical-related incident involving three employees on Monday (September 2), according to a Facebook post at 9:52 a.m. by Tamie Cofin on the Neighbors Helping Neighbors in the White Mountains’ Facebook page.
+Taylor-Snowflake Fire and Medical responded and was on the scene, according to Chief Willie Nelson, who advised that no one had been transported to the hospital.

 “Copperstate Farms used a chemical to clean last night - a cleaning agent, chlorine dioxide, I believe,” said Nelson, “and there was not enough ventilation through the night.
 Some employees started getting irritation – burning - after starting work this morning.”